stujo/ruby-classes-lab/README.md

 * Discuss what could be improved about this program

-##Complete the Lab Steps by completing the code to make the tests pass

-```
+###001-Labwork
+This is the folder you'll be working in.
+You are going to write a new version of the application here.
+The main `app.rb` file is already written, but none of the classes it expects are done (That is what you are going to write)

-# Change to the labwork directory
+    # Run the your new code
     cd  001-Labwork

-# Edit the app.rb file in the 001-Labwork directory
-subl .

-# Run the Test Suite using rspec
+    ruby app.rb
+    ###OOOPS!
+This doesn't work, we're not ready to run yet :(

+Since our app isn't working yet, we'll use another tool to run some tests on our code.
+That tool is RSpec, we'll be covering it in detail later on, for now, don't worry about the details, but we need to check that it's installed once:

-rspec
+    gem install rspec

+After that we can just run it:

+    rpsec

+Now you'll see a lot of stuff!
+You can ignore most of it but we need to find this important section:

 ```
+  Failures:

+  1) Customer class should exist in ''lib/customer.rb'' should be in lib/customer.rb
+     Failure/Error: expect(Object.const_defined?(class_name)).to(eq(true), "Class not defined")
+       Class not defined
+     # /Users/stuart/.rvm/gems/ruby-2.1.0/gems/rspec-expectations-2.14.5/lib/rspec/expectations/fail_with.rb:32:in `fail_with'

+```
+With RSpec this is what we care about, this is the FIRST failure we see, this is what we are going to work on FIRST (each time)

+__Follow the Error Messages Carefully__ In this case you need to create a 'Customer' class in `lib/customer.rb` .

+Do that and then run `rspec` again

+You will do all your work in the 001-Labwork/lib folder.

+If you get stuck on method implementation, look at the implementation in the 000-StarterApp folder to see how it works.

+If you get stuck, ask your neighbor and then try the instructor if you're still stuck.

+##Tips

+* Always work on the first failing test

+* run rspec in the 000-Labwork folder every time

-Read the description that the failing test gives you and make changes accordingly.
+* Read the description that the failing test gives you and make changes accordingly.

-Workflow note: It is helpful to divide screen with editor and terminal windows.
+* Workflow note: It is helpful to divide screen with editor and terminal windows.